How to Protect Your Information Technology (IT) Infrastructure From Zero-Day Exploits

 What will you do if hackers access your data?
 You need to make sure you are backing up your data in a separate location so hackers can’t erase vital files.
 You need to have a plan for getting vital operations back online if hackers disrupt your systems.
 And you need to have a plan to minimize the impact of stolen information.

 How Can You Learn More?

 Zero-day exploits are a serious problem for all organizations.
-With an MS in Information Technology, you can become a leader in protecting organizations from hacker attacks.
+With an advanced IT degree, you can become a leader in protecting organizations from hacker attacks.

-Walden University is an accredited institution offering an online MS in Information Technology degree program.
-Expand your career options and earn your degree in a convenient, flexible format that fits your busy life.
+Walden University is an accredited institution offering online MS in Software Engineering and MS in Cybersecurity degree programs online.
+Expand your career options and earn your degree using a convenient, flexible learning platform that fits your busy life.